seananderson/metafolio/inst/ms/ms.md

 diversity are conserved.
 The dots show simulated metapopulations and the contours show 25% and 75% quantiles across 500 simulations per strategy.
 We also show example metapopulation (c) rate-of-change and (d) abundance time series for the short-term environmental-fluctuation scenario.
+The grey line indicates the efficient frontier across all simulated metapopulations.